mebeim/aoc/2019/README.md

-We are assigned the pretty straightforward task to find the layer with the least amount of `0` pixels, and count the number of `1` and `2` pixels in that layer, multiplying those two numbers togeter to get a "checksum", which is the answer.
+We are assigned the pretty straightforward task to find the layer with the least amount of `0` pixels, and count the number of `1` and `2` pixels in that layer, multiplying those two numbers together to get a "checksum", which is the answer.

 We can do this pretty cleanly using the [`min()`][py-builtin-min] function.
 With the `key=` function parameter, we can say that we want to find a layer `l` such